Carol Orzel: Donation of skeleton to Mütter Museum

 In 1995, Orzel saw the skeleton of Harry Eastlack, a famous patient of FOP, at an IFOPA conference.
 The skeleton was on loan from the Mütter Museum, and Orzel decided that after she died, she wanted her skeleton to be displayed with Eastlack's, on the condition that her jewelry was displayed too.
 When Orzel died at the Hospital of the University of Pennsylvania in 2018, Kaplan and executives from Inglis House contacted the Mütter Museum.
 Curator Anna Dhody oversaw the project.
-Due to the FOP and other illness, Orzel's body was very delicate and difficult to transport and prepare.
+Due to FOP and osteoporosis, Orzel's body was very delicate and difficult to transport and prepare.
 Her body was transported from Philadelphia to Skulls Unlimited in Oklahoma City for processing.
 Orzel's skeleton and her jewelry went on display in the Mütter Museum in February 2019.